wp-plugins/events-listing-widget/readme.txt

 == Changelog ==

+= 1.2.7 =
+* Fix to be able to see youtube embeds in event description in widget

 = 1.2.6 =
 * Fix for number of items to be displayed by widget.
 Was previously ignoring widget configuration and using number of posts in reading section.